iottly/iottly.github.io/saet_tutorial.md

 The ssh server on the board is normally **off** and is started only when the MQTT message is received.

-## Close the session
+## Close the ssh session

-To close the ssh session:
+To close the ssh session you can:
-- click on the red button _Close_ on top of the terminal
+1. click on the red button _Close_ on top of the terminal, or
-- **please do not type `exit` on the terminal**: it breaks something on our ssh service for now
-  - in case you do it, write to support@iottly.com and just tell it, we'll restart our ssh service
+2. type `exit` or `Ctrl D` in the console as usual

 ## Reboot

-In case you want to reboot the board from ssh, just remember to close the session with the red button after the reboot.
+In case you want to reboot the board from ssh, just do it.
+The console will automatically close.

 # Move files to and from the Athena board